ataylor89/diary/equallysmart.md

 In my family we say, "Everyone in our family is equally smart"

-I don't feel comfortable saying this about everyone in the world... because... praise has to be safe

 In my family we say, "Everyone in our family is equally mature"

-I don't feel comfortable saying this about everyone in the world... because... praise has to be safe
+Now, can I say this about everyone in the world?

-So, what is the mystery behind these words?

-Well, it means so much to my family, that I wanted to share these words

-Sometimes, I don't feel the need to answer a question

-Sometimes, I don't feel the need to explain a mystery
+It's an interesting question

+What does the word "smart" mean?
+What does the word "mature" mean?

+Honestly, I might not know how to talk about this subject

+I use these words, in my writing, because I like to use every color in my palette, every word that's appropriate to use